Eigenstate/vmd-python/README.md

 *NEW*: Version 3.0 has the following new features

-* Offscreen rendering to an OpenGL buffer so you can render programmatically (Only if built with `python setup.py --egl`, see below)
 * Atomselection attributes can be accessed or set more easily:
   `atomsel.get("x")` can be written as `atomsel.x`!
 * Removed extra info dumped to stdout